-Syria's Assad close to retaking Ghouta as some rebels quit
+Assad closer to Ghouta victory, as some rebels prepare to quit

 However, the ferocity of the Syrian army’s offensive in eastern Ghouta has prompted Western condemnation and urgent pleas from United Nations humanitarian agencies for a ceasefire.

-Over the past week, tens of thousands of people have fled across the frontlines into government territory to escape the near relentless bombing.
+Over the past week, tens of thousands of people have fled across the frontlines into government territory.

 For the Harasta rebels, the journey to Idlib is one already well trodden by insurgents from other areas surrendered to Assad after prolonged sieges and intense bombardments of the kind used against eastern Ghouta over the past month.